OSGConnect/osg-ahm-17/novice/DHTC/04-HTCondor-Submitting.md

 $ nano short.sh
 ~~~

-This is a shell script, quite ordinary and much like the ones we worked
+This is a shell script, quite ordinary.
-with in Unit I.

 ~~~shell
 #!/bin/bash